 PastScape provides access to the basic site classification details, investigation history and the sources from which the record has been compiled.
 In short, where something is, what it is, and what period it dates to, where known.

 The results may include pictures from the Images of England and ViewFinder websites (other Historic England websites), where available.
 PastScape also offers links to modern and historic maps and aerial photographs courtesy of Streetmap.co.uk, Getmapping.com and Old-maps.co.uk.

 Why do we hold this information?

-English Heritage is the government's advisory body on the historic environment.
+Historic England is the government's advisory body on the historic environment.
 Its aim is to protect and promote the historic environment and ensure that its past is researched and understood.
 By holding records on a national scale we can give an overview of the coverage and range of archaeology and architecture and ensure that new and current information is added all the time.
 This is particularly useful when researchers are interested in a particular topic on a regional or national basis.
 Similar types of information are held at local authorities in Historic Environment Record (HER) databases but will cover only their relevant authority.
 Where possible the aim of having a national record is to supplement rather than duplicate information.
-English Heritage works closely with the HER community to ensure a complementary service is provided to the general public.
+Historic England works closely with the HER community to ensure a complementary service is provided to the general public.

 Where does the information come from?

 The information is derived from the Historic England Archive database which holds information on the architectural and archaeological heritage of England.
 The Historic England Archive is the public archive of Historic England.
 The records have been compiled over a long period of time and from a variety of sources.
 Staff at Historic England undertake thematic desk-based enhancement work, and this is supplemented with new information and discoveries from Historic England archaeological and architectural teams.
 New information is added to the database on a daily basis and is uploaded to PastScape on a regular basis, approximately every 8 weeks.

 Why aren't all Scheduled Monuments or Listed Buildings on PastScape?